If the term data hygiene conjures up images of scrub brushes and your email list, you’re on the right path to what the term really means.

 If you’re not quite sure what sender reputation is, the hint is all in the name.

-Your sender reputation is determined by your Email Service Provider, and it ranks your emails (1-100) by the interactions your contacts have with your mailings.
+Your sender reputation is determined by your service provider and ranks your emails (1-100) by the interactions your contacts have with your mailings.
 It does so based on several factors that can include things like spam complaints, industry blacklists, engagement metrics, and the frequency/number of emails you send.

 And, as you probably guessed by now, unengaged or fake contacts can have a huge impact on your score.
-Over time, you might find that some of your old and unengaged contacts can actually hurt your score more than improve it.
+If you’re consistently sending spammy emails, or sending to known spam traps, your reputation score will drop.

-If you continually ignore the backlog of these contacts, you can find your emails sent directly to your subscriber’s spam folder more often than not–meaning all of your marketing efforts are wasted.
+If you continually ignore the backlog of these duplicate or fake contacts, however, you can find your emails sent directly to your subscriber’s spam folder more often than not–meaning all of your marketing efforts are wasted.

 Data hygiene ensures GDPR, CASL, and CAN-SPAM compliance